christian-calabrese/leapp-ssm-tunnels-plugin/README.md

 <h2>How to configure the tunnels you need</h2>

 This plugin makes use of a json configuration file (`ssm-conf.json`) where you can specify the parameters needed to establish the tunnel.
+Alternatively (thanks to <a href="https://github.com/christian-calabrese/leapp-ssm-tunnels-plugin/issues/12">the issue by ibrahimjelliti</a>), it's also possible to use yaml to configure the plugin.
+The file will be called `ssm-conf.yaml` and it'll be possible to comment out unnecessary tunnels.

 You can find an example of such file in this repository called `ssm-conf.json.example`.